mozilla/rust-android-gradle/README.md

 1. `rust.cargoCommand` in `${rootDir}/local.properties`
 1. the environment variable `RUST_ANDROID_GRADLE_CARGO_COMMAND`
 1. the default, `cargo`

+In order of preference, the plugin determines what command to invoke for `rustc` by:

+1. `rust.rustcCommand` in `${rootDir}/local.properties`
+1. the environment variable `RUST_ANDROID_GRADLE_RUSTC_COMMAND`
+1. the default, `rustc`

+(Note that failure to locate `rustc` is not fatal, however it may result in rebuilding the code more often than is necessary).

 Paths must be host operating system specific.
 For example, on Windows: